PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark_trafficanalysis.md

 ### ICMP Analysis

-ICMP is designed for diagonosing and reporting network communication issues.
+ICMP is designed for diagnosing and reporting network communication issues.
 It is a trusted network layer protocol and also sometimes used for DoS attacks.
 It is also used in data exfiltration and C2 tunneling activities.

 Usually ICMP tunneling attacks are anomalies appearing after a malware execution or vulnerability exploitation.
 As the ICMP packet can transfer additional data payloads, it can be used to exfiltrate data and establish a C2 connection.
 Within the ICMP traffic could be TCP, HTTP or SSH data.
 Most of the time, these custom ICMP packets are blocked by default, but adversaries can match these default packets.